SaumickPradhan/Gamified-Canvas-ACan/README.md

   </details>
   <details>
     <summary><b>Feedback</b></summary>
-Feedback was to display a message that the data has been synced and the user profile has been authenticated and selected, on the user’s phone.
+Feedback was to have the TO THE FUTURE button on the top
   </details>

 </details>